 Colors and Emotions: How Colors Impact Emotions

 Colors are closely linked to emotions.
 It’s been proven that cool colors evoke different feelings than warm colors, and muted colors make people feel different than bright colors.
 However, this depends on how the psychological effects of color are used.
 Some colors will make you feel sad or hungry, while others make you happy and relaxed.
-These are natural reactions rooted in cultural imprinting, biological conditioning, and psychological effects.
+These are natural reactions rooted in cultural imprinting, biological conditioning, and the psychological effect.
 This is why they’re not only important for business, but colors are also very important in your home.

-Let’s take a look at some specific psychological effects of color and how they affect an average person.
+Let’s take a look at some specific psychological effects of color association and how they affect an average person.

 Purple, blue, and green are considered cool colors.
 These hues are known to promote feelings of calmness and relaxation but can also be used to show sadness.
 Purple is a mix of red (intense) and blue (calm), so this is a great color to use to increase creativity.
 Cool colors are perfect for when a company wants to display security, health, or beauty.